valentinefleith/Libft/README.md

 # My Libft

-This project aims to code a C library regrouping usual functions.
+Libft is the first 42's common core's project.
+It aims to code a C library regrouping usual functions.

 ## Part 1 : Libc functions